What slows down an integration project?

 Traditionally, integration projects are long, slow and expensive things.
 They rely heavily on third parties to do their bit and can often hang in the balance of a few lines of code or packets of data.

-Luckily, we now live in a world where the next generation iPaaS and similar solutions can enable us to quickly move on our integration ideas and innovations, without letting cumbersome technical challenges stand in our way.
+Luckily, we now live in a world where the integration automation platforms and similar solutions can enable us to quickly move on our integration ideas and innovations, without letting cumbersome technical challenges stand in our way.
 However, the hangover of these ‘old ways’ of doing things can still get in the way.
 Whether it simply having faith in what is possible or tackling through some of the internal red-tape.

 In my experience, just demonstrating to others around you that things can be done quicker than expected, can act as highly effective catalyse for bigger bits of work.
 Taking action on a few very visible quick wins, can be a great way to get integrations projects moving forward and moving fast.
 Here’s my top three: